documize/community/README.md

 ## What is it?

-Documize is an intelligent document environment (IDE) for creating, securing and sharing documents -- everything you need in one place.
+Documize is an intelligent document environment (IDE) for authoring, tracking and delivering documentation -- everything you need in one place.

 ## Why should I care?

-Because maybe like us, you're tired of:
+Because maybe like us you're tired of:

 * juggling WYSIWYG editors, wiki software and other document related solutions
 * playing email tennis with documents, contributions, versions and feedback